-Resurrection Rolls are a tasty and fun Easter craft that’s perfect for sharing the story of Jesus’ death and resurrection with kids!
+Resurrection Rolls are a tasty and fun Easter treat that’s perfect for sharing the story of Jesus’ death and resurrection with kids!

 How to Make Easter Resurrection Rolls